Roasted Duck Breast with Cardinal Puree

 Cardinal Puree

-• Puree hot beets along with the carrots, add cold butter and a splash of cointreau or orange juice.
-Do no add too much liquid, the cardinal puree should not be runny.
-Season with salt and pepper to taste; set aside.
+• Puree the hot beets and carrots together.
+Add cold butter and a splash of Cointreau or orange juice.
+Do not add too much liquid—the cardinal puree should not be runny.
+Season with salt and pepper to taste, then set aside.

 Edamame